WithPixel/AdventOfCode_2021/README.md

 AdventOfCode_2021
 =================

-## My solutions for the AdventOfCode 2021 for :
+## My solutions for the AdventOfCode 2021 :

 *Day 1 :*
 - [x] Part One